vis-kid/octopress_drafts_previewer/source/_posts/2016-05-23-RSpec-for-Beginners-02.markdown

 ```

-Suppose we would be dealing with agents like James Bond, 007, who are assigned three digit numbers, then we could test for it this way—primitively of course.
+Suppose we would be dealing with agents like James Bond, 007, who are assigned three digit numbers, then we could test for it this way—primitively here of course.

 + `>`
 + `<`
 + `<=`
 + `>=`

 Comparisons come in handy more often than one might think.
-I assume the examples below itself cover what you need to know.
+I assume the examples below will cover what you need to know.

 ###### Some Spec